 There you have it!
 You are now ready to decipher the mysterious language of orthodontics.
 But I couldn’t let you go without a test.
 Try to decode this conversation without looking back:

 Did you get it?
 Hopefully so!
-If there are any other “mysterious” things that you hear around the office leave a comment and I will do another “Breaking the Code” post or answer it directly.
+If there are any other “mysterious” things that you hear around the office, let us know so we can do another “Breaking the Code” post or answer it directly.
 Thanks for reading!